 In 1990, the Adirondack North Country Association (ANCA) commissioned Northwest Engineering to conduct a feasibility study for rail rehabilitation and operations.
 The cost of rehabilitation from Remsen to Lake Placid was set at $17 million.

 In 1991, DOT and the state Department of Environmental Conservation (DEC) jointly began the process of preparing a management plan for the Adirondack Rail Corridor from Remsen to Lake Placid.
-The first step was the formation of a Citizens Advisory Committee, which met seven times between January and September, 1992.
+The first step was the formation of a Citizens Advisory Committee, which met seven times between January and September 1992.
 All but one of the 25 members favored the restoration of at least some rail service.
-In September, 1994, the DOT/DEC planning team released a "Summary Draft Plan" that kept the rails in place for five years while a suitable operator was sought.
+In September 1994, the DOT/DEC planning team released a "Summary Draft Plan" that kept the rails in place for five years while a suitable operator was sought.

 The plan stated: "State funding would not be made available for rail service development."
-In December, 1995, a "Final Draft" plan was released for public comment with the modified statement: "Rail development will largely depend on privately secured funding sources because, although there are potential public sources, government funding availability cannot be guaranteed."
+In December 1995, a "Final Draft" plan was released for public comment with the modified statement: "Rail development will largely depend on privately secured funding sources because, although there are potential public sources, government funding availability cannot be guaranteed."

 In 1992, simultaneous with this planning process, the DOT permitted the Adirondack Railway Preservation Society (ARPS) to improve the track for four miles south of Thendara and operate the Adirondack Centennial Railroad in recognition of the 100th anniversary of the Adirondack Park.
 This short, eight-mile round trip excursion (later extended to nine miles) attracted as many as 76,800 riders per year during its three seasons from1992 to 1994.

 From 2000, ARPS, operating as the Adirondack Scenic Railroad, operated excursion service in the following locations on the Adirondack Rail Corridor: Lake Placid and Saranac Lake (9 miles); Thendara and either Carter Station or Moose River (both 5 miles); Utica and Thendara (52 miles); Most recently once a week from Utica to Big Moose (63 miles).
 The Adirondack Scenic Railroad's popular Polar Express Christmas trains do not use any portion of the Adirondack Rail Corridor.

-In mid-2010 an advocacy group, Adirondack Recreational Trail Advocates, was formed to press for creating the Adirondack Rail Trail was formed, stimulated by inaction on the State's part after (then) eight years had elapsed since the end of the original 5-year "marketing experiment" for rail restoration.
-During this period, and continuing to present time, the 81 miles of track between Old Forge and Saranac Lake had not been used for any train services, either passenger or freight.
+In mid-2010 an advocacy group, Adirondack Recreational Trail Advocates, was formed to press for creating the Adirondack Rail Trail.
+This was stimulated by inaction on the State's part after eight years had elapsed since the end of the original 5-year "marketing experiment" for rail restoration.
+During this period the 81 miles of track between Old Forge and Saranac Lake had not been used for any train services, either passenger or freight.
 The remaining 9 miles, from Saranac Lake to Lake Placid were used seasonally for an excursion rail service that at its peak served 14,000 customers.

-Finally, in mid-2013, the State's Department of Transportation began hearings that were at first thought to be the long-delayed legal proceedings to reopen the Corridor Management Plan, but which subsequently were disclosed to be hearings to determine if the legally-required review would take place.
+In mid-2013, the State's Department of Transportation began hearings that were at first thought to be the long-delayed legal proceedings to reopen the Corridor Management Plan, but which subsequently were disclosed to be hearings to determine if the legally-required review would take place.
 A decision was promised by year-end 2013, but none was forthcoming.
 ARTA filed a demand with DOT that the management plan be reopened immediately, 12 years after it was statutorily mandated to be reviewed.
-On July 9th, 2014, that demand was finally met, and on Febrary 12, 2016 the APA ruled that the plan was in accord with the State Land Master Plan.
-On May 17, 2016 the state published its official approval of the plan.
+On July 9th, 2014, that demand was finally met, and on February 12, 2016 the APA ruled that the plan was in accord with the State Land Master Plan.
+On May 17, 2016, the state published its official approval of the plan.

-On February 12th, 2016 the APA voted almost unanimously to support the proposed rail-trail between Lake Placid and Tupper Lake and the possible extension of rail service north from Big Moose to Tupper Lake.
+On February 12th, 2016 the APA voted almost unanimously to support the proposed rail trail between Lake Placid and Tupper Lake and the possible extension of rail service north from Big Moose to Tupper Lake.